-New Zealand’s islands are the higher ground of a mini-continent called Zealandia, which is about half the size of Australia.
-Underwater, the continent supports inshore fisheries, and some parts of it may also be mined for minerals in the future.
+New Zealand’s islands are the higher ground of a mostly submerged continent called Zealandia, which is about two-thirds the size of Australia.
+Under water, the continent supports inshore fisheries, and parts of it may be mined for minerals in the future.
 Off the Taranaki coast it has been mined for oil and gas since the 1970s.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: GNS Science